Glen Chapple: Lancashire veteran plans to play on in 2014

 Lancashire captain Glen Chapple has confirmed he will play on next season as he approaches his 40th birthday.

-The veteran seamer, who passed the milestone of 900 first-class wickets in May, is currently in his 22nd season with the Red Rose county.
+The veteran seamer, who in May, is currently in his 22nd season with the Red Rose county.

 "It's like he's going backwards in years rather than forwards - he's like Benjamin Button," head coach Peter Moores told BBC Radio Manchester.